The Parallax View (book)

 The book was described by Žižek as his magnum opus, and it is considered notable because Žižek attempts therein to outline his system of thought.
 According to Žižek's introduction to the book, it is divided into three main sections (philosophical, scientific, and political) in order to introduce "a minimum of conceptual order."
 Although the book was largely well-received, some questioned whether it truly had a systematic approach.

 The most enduring concept developed throughout the book is the parallax, which refers to the different apparent position of an object when it is seen from different perspectives. Žižek uses this idea, which comes from Kojin Karatani's Transcritique, to rework the Hegelian dialectic from a materialist perspective.

 Interpretation

 Parallax

 A parallax shift refers to the apparent motion of an object when it is seen from different perspectives.
 Using this notion, Žižek claims that both positions viewing the object are Kantian antinomies, meaning that they are completely incompatible and irreducible ways of seeing something.
 Fredric Jameson argues that Žižek is after the "absolute incommensurability of the resultant descriptions or theories" of whatever object is discussed.
-Traditionally, this would be seen as a problem for the Hegelian dialectic, in which thesis and antithesis come together in a synthesis, rather than remaining entirely opposed. Žižek argues, however, that this is an incorrect view of the dialectic.
+Traditionally, this would be seen as a problem for the Hegelian dialectic, which some interpret as involving thesis and antithesis coming together in a synthesis, rather than remaining entirely opposed. Žižek argues, however, that this is an incorrect view of the dialectic.
 Instead, Žižek writes, Hegel does not overcome the Kantian division, but rather asserts it as such.
 The Hegelian synthesis, in other words, is the recognition of the insurmountable gap between two positions.
 This synthesis can only be achieved through a parallax shift.